Jack Randall (boxer): Death at 33

 Randall struggled with alcoholism, particularly late in life.
-Puglistica described the effects of "blue ruin" or cheap gin on his constitution as early as 1819–20, and noted that he was a "persistent drinker of ardent spirits".
+Pugilistica described the effects of "blue ruin" or cheap gin on his constitution as early as 1819–20, and noted that he was a "persistent drinker of ardent spirits".
 On 12 March 1828, he succumbed to an illness of around ten weeks, and died at his home, the public house Hole-in-the-Wall on West London's Chancery Lane at the early age of 33, leaving a widow and two children.
-Puglistica noted that "Jack never possessed the moral courage to say No to a drop with every customer who proposed to wet an eye".
+Pugilistica noted that "Jack never possessed the moral courage to say No to a drop with every customer who proposed to wet an eye".
 His causes of death included "gout, complicated with a disorganization of the liver and a fatty degeneration of the heart".

 He was buried on 19 March 1828 near his birthplace at St Giles in the Fields Churchyard, 60 St. Giles High Street, Holborn, in the London Borough of Camden.